Tetralogy of Fallot: Approaches to surgical repair

-After years of tetralogy of Fallot surgical repair expertise, the attention shifted to the emerging evidence that long-term pulmonary insufficiency is detrimental to right ventricular function and clinical prognosis.
-As a result, the hunt for surgical procedures to relieve right ventricular outflow tract obstruction while minimizing pulmonary regurgitation has intensified.
+After years of TOF surgical repair expertise, the attention shifted to the emerging evidence that long-term pulmonary insufficiency is detrimental to right ventricular function and clinical prognosis.
+As a result, the hunt for surgical procedures to relieve right ventricular outflow tract obstruction, while minimizing pulmonary regurgitation, has intensified.

 A constrained right ventricular outflow tract reconstruction with a Dacron patch matched to a nominal pulmonary annulus expansion or an annulus-sparing approach yielded primary complete repair outcomes in 94 TOF infants.
 The pulmonary annulus size was larger in babies treated with the latter technique, as predicted.
-After an average follow-up of around eight years, the first group had a higher than moderate PR, yet there was no significant difference in independence from severe PR after ten years.
+After an average follow-up of around eight years, the first group had a higher-than-moderate PR, yet no significant difference in independence from severe PR was seen after 10 years.

-Furthermore, there was no significant difference in right ventricular dilation between the two techniques.
-Finally, they found that reconstructing the pulmonary annulus in TOF with only a tiny transannular incision and a stiff Dacron patch to inhibit pulmonary annulus extension throughout the normal growing phase produces the same long-term benefits as preserving the full pulmonary annulus integrity.
+Furthermore, no significant difference in right ventricular dilation existed between the two techniques.
+Finally, reconstructing the pulmonary annulus in TOF with only a tiny transannular incision and a stiff Dacron patch to inhibit pulmonary annulus extension throughout the normal growing phase was found to produce the same long-term benefits as preserving the full pulmonary annulus integrity.